 The Attorney General is not a member of the Government but, rather, an adviser to the Government.

-The Attorney General sits at Cabinet.
+The Attorney General sits at the Cabinet table.

 I thank Senator McDowell for the correction.
 It is utterly ludicrous that a person who is not a member of the Government but is an ex officio functionary of the State and sits at Cabinet meetings side by side with the Taoiseach and the Minister for Foreign Affairs and Trade and so on may not provide the Cabinet with this information.
-I am glad I am not the Attorney General as I would find it very difficult to keep my mouth shut in such a situation.
+I am glad that I am not the Attorney General as I would find it very difficult to keep my mouth shut in such a situation.
 In fact, I would not be able to do so.
-With regard to this idea of-----
+On this idea of-----

 The Senator would be led in handcuffs from the Cabinet table, in accordance with the prediction of Senator McDowell.

 I would be led away in handcuffs?
 That would be splendid.
 I would top the poll in the Trinity constituency again.
 Arrested by the Government - my God, that would give them something to think about.

 I ask the Senator to, please, speak to the Bill and the amendments under discussion.

 Yes.
 I could not agree more with the Acting Chairman.
 I wonder if I could have a quorum.